kylebarron/stata_kernel/docs/src/using_stata_kernel/magics.md

 of the cell or selection, otherwise they won't be intercepted and will be sent to Stata.

-For some of the magics listed, you can add `--help` to see a help menu in the kernel.
+For most of the magics listed, you can add `--help` to see a help menu in the kernel.
 For example,
 ```
 In [1]: %locals --help
 usage: %locals [-h] [-v] [REGEX [REGEX ...]]